foreza/kb/thoughts.md

 > "The simplest way is to focus on improving yourself instead of others."
 (Dale Carnegie & Associates)

 This is my life's work after having messed this up so terribly in my youth.
 In my quest to make everyone like me, I had forgot that I myself wasn't a person worth liking.
 Logic doesn't work.
 Repeated reasoning and incessant pleading doesn't outright change a person no matter what you do.
 You can really only make strides by improving yourself.
-I think it's still fine to want to improve others, but they have to consent to it and it needs to be a 2 way street.

-This is a collection of stuff that resonated with me or hit me right in the feels.

 > "People who look for reasons why things won’t work, struggle to take action.
 People who look for reasons why things will work—and solve problems as they arise—make things happen.”
-(James Clear)
+(J. Clear)

 I'm a problem solver by nature - and even with that, sometimes I surprise myself with how much BS I can cook up to _avoid_ taking action.
 One instance, I was trying to enter the building (having left my apartment key fob) and I gave up early.
 But had I just tried the door, I'd have found out that somebody had left it slightly ajar...
 I have to trust and try everything.
 That's how things happen.

 > "It’s better to rest than to climb the wrong mountain.”
-(James Clear)
+(J. Clear)

 I feel like this is in part why I don't "finish" stuff.
 I detect early or feel that it's the _wrong_ mountain to climb.
 But is that just an excuse for being lazy?
 Who determines whether the climb is wrong or not?
 Perspective and situation will change.